 Local animals have not learned the dark side of human nature.
 Thus chimpanzees and other animals are curious and not afraid to meet humans, they do not escape.
 Often the opposite happens – chimpanzees are curious and call others to come and look at humans.
-Sometimes it is hard to get rid of them – people get bored but chimpanzees still are wondering at unseen and similar creatures.
-Never before researchers have seen such behaviour of chimpanzees.
+Sometimes it is hard to get rid of them: people get bored but chimpanzees still look at humans as unseen and weirdly similar creatures.
+Never before researchers have seen such behavior in chimpanzees.
 Everywhere else apes are just escaping the humans – and, in order to research them, explorers need years to habituate them.

-Researchers have decided to habituate just a few groups of local chimpanzees while other great apes in this forest will be less contacted.
+Researchers have decided to habituate just a few groups of local chimpanzees while other great apes in this forest will be less in contact.

 The most sophisticated culture of great apes on Earth

-Chimpanzees in Goualougo triangle have one more unusual trait – they have a lot more sophisticated culture of toolmaking than any other population of chimpanzees in the world.
-Local chimpanzees are purposefully selecting right sticks or any other tools best suited for their intended activities, e.g. picking out the ants from anthill or getting the honey from tree hollows.
-Chimpanzees adjust their tools, for example, chew the twigs to get brushes for better collection of ants.
+Chimpanzees in the Goualougo triangle have one more unusual trait – they have a lot more sophisticated culture of toolmaking than any other population of chimpanzees in the world.
+Local chimpanzees are purposefully selecting the right sticks or any other tools best suited for their intended activities, e.g. picking out the ants from anthills or getting the honey from tree hollows.
+Chimpanzees adjust their tools, for example, chew the twigs to get brushes for a better collection of ants.

 If they find an especially comfortable tool, apes bring it from one known nut-bearing tree to another finally leaving it at the tree for repeated use.
 Researchers have observed also that chimpanzees teach their skills to others and how young chimpanzees learn from the elder ones.

 Thus far this is the only place on Earth where humans can observe how another species of animals is innovating and learning new technologies by itself.
-Elsewhere these great apes have no possibility to evolve like this because there is less social tolerance as the apes are persecuted and their behaviour is influenced by the constant escape from humans or permanent loss of equilibrium between the groups of animals due to logging or hunting.
-In a socially intolerant conditions younger generation of apes has no possibility to learn all the skills from elder generation.
-They can not continue innovations, basing on the previous achievements of their ancestors.
+Elsewhere these great apes have no possibility to evolve like this because there is less social tolerance as the apes are persecuted and their behavior is influenced by the constant escape from humans or permanent loss of equilibrium between the groups of animals due to logging or hunting.
+In socially intolerant conditions the younger generation of apes has no possibility to learn all the skills from the elder generation.
+They can not continue innovations, based on the previous achievements of their ancestors.

 Goualougo triangle and human nature

 This makes us think about ancient humans – after all, they had such a possibility to evolve and innovate.
-The miraculous forest of Goualougo Triangle may provide some answers about the behaviour of early humans.
+The miraculous forest of the Goualougo Triangle may provide some answers about the behavior of early humans.

 From the time she was a girl, Jane Goodall dreamed of a life spent working with animals.
-Finally she had her wish.
+Finally, she had her wish.
 When she was twenty-six years old, she ventured into the forests of Africa to observe chimpanzees in the wild.
-On her expeditions she braved the dangers with leopards and lions in the African bush.
+On her expeditions, she braved the dangers of leopards and lions in the African bush.
 And she got to know an amazing group of wild chimpanzees — intelligent animals whose lives, in work and play and family relationships, bear a surprising resemblance to our own.